SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 This is a patch that makes tweaks to characters in an attempt to make the roster feel more balanced for VS mode.
 Please be aware that this will impact online play as well.
 Be sure that your opponent has this patch also for optimal performance.
+IMPORTANT!
+Do NOT use this in random matches in online mode.
 (This patch is a work in progress.
 More changes will be added in the future.)

 Changes: